doheelee0328/diary/README.md

 # Diary

 Welcome to Diary!
-Feel free to read, post and delete your entries!
+Feel free to Read, Post and Delete your entries!

 ## Installation